Make it strong or do without

 A list of company cleaning slogans collected from online and cleaning services.
 Can you spot which are good or bad based on the the above criteria?

 Make your cleaning company slogan and business name neatly work together.
 Your thoughtfulness toward this part of the business startup process will help get your company off on the right foot.
-Whether they rely on humor or just tell it straight, your business name and slogan should deftly serve the purpose of telling the potential customer who you are, and how they will benefit from your service.
+Whether they rely on humor or just tell it straight, your business name and company slogan should deftly serve the purpose of telling the potential customer who you are, and how they will benefit from your service.